Early life and career of Jeff Gordon: Second half: Pole record and split with Davis

 The summer solstice of 1992 occurred in the Northern Hemisphere on June 20.
 This marked the second half of the Busch Grand National season, which began with the running of the Carolina Pride / Budweiser 250 at Myrtle Beach that same day; Gordon earned his sixth pole position of the season and finished 5th after leading 91 laps.
 By the end of the Fay's 150 at Watkins Glen on June 27—in which Gordon finished 19th after suffering a late race-ending crash—with sixteen races complete in the 31-race season, Gordon had no DNQs; earned ten top-10s and six top-5s, including two wins; and ranked fifth in the standings, now 150 points behind leader Kenny Wallace.
 By July, Evernham began working at the Hendrick shop to prepare for 1993.

 Gordon would enter a summer slump for the second season in a row, as between June 27 and September 19, he only registered three top-10s in 12 starts; following the conclusion of the September 19 SplitFire 200 at Dover, Gordon was sixth in the standings, 278 points behind leader Todd Bodine.
 On the same day, DuPont announced a four-year deal to sponsor Gordon's Cup ride beginning in 1993.
 He continued to remain fast throughout the season, with additional pole positions at Volusia, Michigan International Speedway, Dover, Charlotte, and Rockingham.
 On October 10, Gordon earned his third and final series victory for Davis in the All Pro 300 at Charlotte, which marked the first racetrack sweep of his NASCAR career.
 In the season finale at Hickory— The Pantry 500 on November 8—Gordon competed in his final start for Davis, in which he started on the outside of the front row and finished 11th.
 Gordon ended the season fourth in the standings, 222 points behind series champion Joe Nemechek.
 In his 31 starts, Gordon recorded three wins, 10 top-5s, 15 top-10s, and 7 DNFs.
-He led the most laps (1160) and earned more prize money (US$371,578) than any other driver this season.
+He led the series with 1160 laps as the race leader and earned the most prize money with $371,578 ($813,144 in 2023 dollars).
 His 11 pole positions broke Sam Ard's record for the most poles in a single season; this record remains active today.